gazebosim/gz-transport/tutorials/06_python_support.md

 ## Overview

-In this tutorial, we are going to show the functionalities implemented in python.
-This features are brought up to python by creating bindings from the C++ implementation using pybind11.
-It is important to note that not all of C++ features are available yet in Python, on this tutorial we will go over the most relevant features we currently have on Python.
+In this tutorial, we are going to show the functionalities implemented in Python.
+This features are brought up by creating bindings from the C++ implementation using pybind11.
+It is important to note that not all of C++ features are available yet, on this tutorial we will go over the most relevant features.
 For more information refer to the [__init__.py](https://github.com/gazebosim/gz-transport/blob/gz-transport13/python/src/__init__.py) file which is a wrapper for all the bindings.

 For this tutorial, we will create two nodes that communicate via messages.
 One node will be a publisher that generates the information, whereas the other node will be the subscriber consuming the information.
 Our